-- the unpaid principal amount of each series due on the final maturity date of that series, plus - the unpaid principal amount of each series upon acceleration following an event of default, plus - the unpaid principal amount of any transition bonds of each series called for redemption, plus - the overdue payments of principal, plus - the unpaid and previously scheduled payments of principal, plus - the principal scheduled to be paid on each series on that payment date.
+- the unpaid principal amount of each series due on the final maturity date of that series, plus - the unpaid principal amount of each series upon acceleration following an event of default, plus - · the unpaid principal amount of any transition bonds of each series called for redemption, plus - the overdue payments of principal, plus - the unpaid and previously scheduled payments of principal, plus - the principal scheduled to be paid on each series on that payment date.

-The failure to pay accrued interest on a series of transition bonds on any payment date (even if the failure is caused by a shortfall in transition charges received) will result in an event of default for that series of transition bonds unless such failure is cured within five business days.
+Except as otherwise specified in a prospectus supplement with respect to floating rate transition bonds, the failure to pay accrued interest on a series of transition bonds on any payment date (even if the failure is caused by a shortfall in transition charges received) will result in an event of default for that series of transition bonds unless such failure is cured within five business days.
 If interest is not paid within that five-day period, the issuer will pay such defaulted interest (plus interest on such defaulted interest at the applicable interest rate to the extent lawful) to the persons who are transition bondholders on a special record date (as defined in the indenture).
 The special record date will be at least fifteen business days prior to the date on which the trustee is to make a special payment (a special payment date).
 The issuer will fix any special record date and special payment date and, at least 10 days before such special record date, the issuer will mail to each affected transition bondholder a notice that states the special record date, the special payment date and the amount of defaulted interest (plus interest on such defaulted interest) to be paid.
 An event of default under one series of transition bonds will not automatically trigger an event of default under other outstanding series of transition bonds.
-See "--What Constitutes an Event of Default on the Transition Bonds" below.
+See "-What Constitutes an Event of Default on the Transition Bonds" below.